fraunhoferportugal/pymdma/README.md

 Contributions of any kind are welcome.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details and the process for submitting pull requests to us.

+If you change the code in any way, please follow the developer guidelines in [DEVELOPER.md](DEVELOPER.md).

 ## Changelog

 See the [Changelog](CHANGELOG.md) for more information.